 Your questions answered

 You might find the answer you're looking for here in our frequently asked questions.
-If there's something else you'd like to know, or if you would like to be part of Kōwhai Park, please get in touch with the Christchurch Airport team.
+If there's something else you'd like to know, or if you would like to be part of Kōwhai Park, you can email the team at any stage.

 Why is Christchurch Airport doing this?